amiiy/react-apollo-example/README.md

-Create React full stack application using Meteor and graphql.
+React and Apollo example using Meteor.